 Attention: The root file system (/) must not be compressed.
 Compressing the /usr file system is not recommended because installp must be able to accurately calculate its size for updates and new installs.
-See the "Implicit behavior of JFS data compression" section for more information on size and calculations.
+See the "Implicit behavior of JFS data compression" on page 128 section for more information on size and calculations.